 Unable to resist, she pricked her finger and fell down the ground.
 The noise echoed throughout the whole place.
 Her breathing did not stop for the red hood she was wearing only made her sleep.

 And for two millennia, she shall be trapped and asleep there with no one to completely break the curse.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Lacie NoirflecetWrite a Review